cardano-foundation/CIPs/CIP-0118/README.md

 1. (Value order) The transactions can be value ordered.
 2. (Required transactions) For every transaction, all the transactions listed in `requiredTxs` are present in the zone.

-If any of these fail, the entire zone is discarded.
+If any of these fail, the zone is invalid.

 #### 2: Validate transactions for phase 1